danielspaniel/ember-data-change-tracker/README.md

   });
 ```
   - You can use only or except and also override the global trackHasMany
+    - So, you can't use only and except at the same time, just one or the other
     - for example:
 ```javascript
   changeTracker: {trackHasMany: false} // global